Zkir/VFR_LANDMARKS_3D_RU/README.md

 It merely compiles binary DSF files from DSF-TXT and copies them as well as OBJs and other files to the build directory.

 ### What does the ant-build do NOT? ###
 1)	It does not create dsf-txt.
-Those file(s) should be created via manually execution of VBA macro in **osm-parser.xlsm**
+Those file(s) should be created via manual execution of VBA macro in **osm-parser.xlsm**
 2)	It does not convert blender models (*.blend) to X-plane format (obj).
 It should be done manually via blender plug-in (xplane2blender)

 ## References ##